-Histories and other studies prepared by and with American Indians are needed in order to adequately present Indian connections with the islands.
+Histories and other studies prepared by and with Native American/Indigenous Peoples are needed in order to adequately present Native connections with the islands.
 In that those studies are not complete, the following sketch is offered to introduce the complex Native American topics associated with the park.

 Prior to European contact American Indians lived on the islands from early spring to late autumn.
 If one assumes the islands were surrounded by the abundant marine life that characterizes Massachusetts Bay today, then several species of fish, including striped bass, bluefish, and flounder, along with shellfish, would have provided a plentiful supply of food for American Indians.
 It is known that they fished in harbor waters and cleared fields and parts of the forest to plant crops of corn, beans, and squash.
 They also gathered wild berries and other plants for food and medicine, and hunted animals and fowl.
 According to the remains that have survived to modern times, the most common fauna were deer, cod, and softshell clam.
 Archeological evidence indicates that Indians used the islands for tool manufacturing and also for social and ceremonial activities.
 When English settlers arrived, Indians still regarded the islands as their home and remained until Euro-American settlers started encroaching on their land.